John Howard Jr. -- Orangeburg

-Friends may call at the residence and a the funeral home, following COVID-19 guidelines including face masks and social distancing.
+Friends may call at the residence following COVID-19 guidelines, including face masks and social distancing, and also the funeral home.

 Email condolences may be sent to aljenkinsfuneralhome@gmail.com.